 The concept module is a thin bottleneck that sits between the transformer backbone and the output head.
 The transformer still maps tokens to hidden states as usual, but instead of sending those hidden states straight to the LM head, we:

+Given a language model setting, AR or Diffusion, we cut the direct path from hidden state to logits.
+Insert a narrow “concept layer” in the middle.
+Train the model end-to-end from scratch.
 Once this is done, every prediction must go through concepts and we can both inspect and edit those concepts.

 We assume a pretraining corpus that is divided into chunks, separated by a special end-of-chunk token [EOC].